 If the safety equipment is accidentally activated the resulting damage will be extensive and expensive for you.
 Never cover or disconnect the smoke or heat detector in your room.
 If it malfunctions immediately call Campus Security.
-If a smoke or heat detector is found disconnected or disabled (without permission), all the residents of that room or unit will be held responsible, at risk of Community Standards action, and will be assessed for reconnection or repair pursuant to Schedule B s.6.2.
+If a smoke or heat detector is found disconnected or disabled (without permission), all the residents of that room or unit and any guests present at that time will be held responsible and will be assessed for reconnection or repair pursuant to Schedule B s.6.2.